perfkote/kotecheck/replit.md

 - **Jobs Page UX**: Job row clicks now show full details dialog instead of opening edit mode.
 Edit action moved to 3-dot dropdown menu for cleaner interaction.
 - **Customer Metrics**: Added "Total Jobs" column to Customer page showing complete job count (not just active jobs).
 Backend updated to return totalJobsCount metric.
 - **Jobs Page Sorting**: Non-closed jobs (status !== 'finished' and !== 'paid') now appear at top of list, sorted by newest date first.
 Closed jobs follow below, also sorted by newest date first.
-- **Employee Access Restrictions**: Employees can only access the estimates page.
-All other pages (dashboard, customers, jobs, services, notes, users) are restricted to managers and admins with frontend route guards and backend API protections.
-- **Default User Role**: New users default to "employee" role via database schema.
 - **Coating Type Standardization**: Updated all forms and backend to use "misc" instead of "both" for mixed coating jobs.
 - **UI Improvements**: All dropdown placeholders changed to "Select" for consistency.